Advice Needed - Should I Have a Loop Ileostomy Reversal?

 Mysterious Mose

 Since you have a loop ileostomy, I assume your colon is intact.
-If that is the case, your changes are better for a reversal.
-But, not perfect.
+If that is the case, your chances are better for a reversal, but not perfect.
 Since I have an end ileostomy and no colon at all, I decided against a reversal.
-So, I have no first hand experience to relate.
+So, I have no firsthand experience to relate.
 The problem with reversals is that everyone is different.
 What works for one person may not for another.
 If your colon is properly healed and your anal muscles are still strong, you may have good results.
 Are you doing your pelvic floor exercises?
 They are important to keep those muscles strong.
 Personally, if I were as young as you and had a complete and (hopefully) healthy colon and it was within a year of the ileostomy surgery, I may opt for a reversal.
 Sorry if this is not overly helpful.
 Having a reversal is a difficult decision.
 What does your surgeon say?

 Daniel